All Episodes

 You can go out and you can get enough signatures.

-direct up or down vote on it you know what remember what was a prop 13 years ago on on property taxes i don't remember the exact one there's been there's been a lot and 187 i remember when that immigration so look it's you have to get enough of your fellow californians to do this with you and then appeal to the people of california which i don't know if that's going to work out because here's another problem new york and
+So, look, you have to get enough of your fellow Californians to do this with you and then appeal to the people of California, which I don't know if that's going to work out because here's another problem.

-And I am all for protest.
+And I am all for protests.

 I'm all for freedom of speech, peaceful protests.